Admission Requirements

 Total Credits | 33 |

 A grade-point average of at least 3.0 must be achieved, with at least 18 credits at the 500 level.
-Students lacking adequate preparation may be required to take one or both of the pre-program requirement courses (IST 441 and SWENG 400).
-Pre-program requirements do not count toward the 33-credit program total.
+Students lacking adequate preparation may be required to take one pre-program requirement course (IST 140 or equivalent).
+The pre-program requirement does not count toward the 33-credit program total.

 Student Aid